acm311/Udacity-PRO5-Data_Pipelines/README.md

 In case that the python apache-airflow gives to you an error related to PEP 517, use the following instruction:

      pip install --no-use-pep517 apache-airflow

+###Execution
+1. On AWS, create the Redshift database.
+2. Use create_tables.sql
+3. Execute sparkify_dag.py